NJSTA President's Message

 President, NJSTA 2022-2024

-Hello NJ Science Educators,
+Hello NJ Science Teachers and Teachers of Science,

 We also need to also consider the importance of science education at the elementary level.
 The elementary level lays the foundations for science learning in later grades.
 The NGSS Matrixes show the foundational learning important in the NGSS progressions.
 (CCC Matrix, DCI Matrix, SEP Matrix) each progression builds on the foundation of the grade band before.
 I currently teach elementary school science from preschool to grade four.
 I have the great privilege of teaching students during these foundational years.

 These foundational ideas are also an important part of the National Academies Call to Action for Science Education.
 We need to look for the opportunity gaps, make connections with other science and STEM education organizations, and strive to help make science for all.
-One of our new committees has this advocacy work at its core.

 I look forward to hearing from you how NJSTA can support you as a science educator.
-Please look at our events and see how you can become more involved..
+Please look at our events and see how you can become more involved.
 Members are our foundation.
 We cannot build ideas or grow without you!
 If you are not yet a member, please consider becoming a member today.
 Your voice is important and valued.

 NJSTA President, 2022-24